-The Willys CJ-3B was not the only high-hood Jeep used by theU.S. military.
-In the Vietnam era, the U.S. Army deployed Jeepsmanufactured by Mitsubishi in Japan, known as the CJ3B-J4 and CJ3B-J4C.
+The Willys CJ-3B was not the only high-hood Jeep used by the U.S. military.
+In the Vietnam era, the U.S. Army deployed Jeeps manufactured by Mitsubishi in Japan, designated the CJ3B-J4 and CJ3B-J4C.

-The picture above shows a CJ3B-J4C modified as an ambulance.
-It's a pretty ungainly-looking vehicle, with its extended-clearance top.
-The J4C was a thoroughly military vehicle, however -- it had lifting shackles front and rear, and a 24V electrical system, unlike the CJ3B-J4 and the Willys CJ-3B.
+This CJ3B-J4C modified as an ambulance was a pretty ungainly-looking vehicle, with its extended-clearance top.
+The J4C was a thoroughly military vehicle, however, with lifting shackles front and rear, a 24V electrical system and electric wipers added to the basic CJ3B-J4.

-The rest of the photos on this page are taken from the Field Maintenance Manual for Truck, Utility, 1/4 ton, 4x4 Model CJ3B-J4, from U.S. Army Depot Command, Japan, August 1967.
+These photos are taken from the Field Maintenance Manual for Truck, Utility, 1/4 ton, 4x4 Model CJ3B-J4 (110K JPEG) from U.S. Army Depot Command, Japan, August 1967.
 It superseded earlier technical manuals dated 1960 and 1961.

 The J4 was of course also used by the Japanese Army.
-Jeep fans in Japan have produced a perfect reproduction of the CJ3B-J4 manual, similar to the Willys MB manual, and carried in all J4's in the Japanese Army.
+This photo from J4 magazine shows their J4M variant with 106mm recoilless rifle.
+Jeep fans in Japan have produced a detailed reproduction of the CJ3B-J4 manual, carried in all J4's in the Japanese Army.
 Contact Morihisa Ochi (firstname.lastname@example.org) for information.